Samson Ebukam: Professional career

+Pre-draft

 Ebukam was not selected to participate in the 2017 NFL Combine, but he did participate in the NFLPA Collegiate Bowl.

 Los Angeles Rams

 2017

-The Los Angeles Rams selected Ebukam in the fourth round with the 125th overall pick of the 2017 NFL Draft.
-The Los Angeles Rams traded their fourth-round (141st overall) and sixth-round (197th overall) picks in the 2017 NFL Draft to the New York Jets and received the fourth round pick (125th overall) used to draft Ebukam.
+The Los Angeles Rams selected Ebukam in the fourth round with the 125th overall pick of the 2017 NFL draft.
+The Rams traded their fourth-round (141st overall) and sixth-round (197th overall) picks in the 2017 NFL Draft to the New York Jets and received the fourth round pick (125th overall) used to draft Ebukam.
 Ebukam was the 17th linebacker drafted in 2017.

-On June 20, 2017, the Los Angeles Rams signed Ebukam to a four-year, $3.01 million contract that includes a signing bonus of $613,082.
+On June 20, 2017, the Rams signed Ebukam to a four-year, $3.01 million contract that includes a signing bonus of $613,082.

 Throughout training camp, Ebukam competed to be a backup outside linebacker against Morgan Fox, Ejuan Price, Cory Littleton, and Carlos Thompson.
 Head coach Sean McVay named Ebukam a backup outside linebacker to start the regular season, behind Robert Quinn and Connor Barwin.

-He made his professional regular season debut in the Los Angeles Rams' season-opener against the Indianapolis Colts and recorded three solo tackles in their 46–9 victory.
+He made his professional regular season debut in the Rams' season-opener against the Indianapolis Colts and recorded three solo tackles in their 46–9 victory.
 On November 12, 2017, Ebukam recorded one solo tackle and forced the first fumble of his career during a sack in the Rams' 33–7 win against the Houston Texans.
 Ebukam made his first career sack on Texans' quarterback Tom Savage for a seven-yard loss and forced a fumble that was recovered by teammate Tyrunn Walker in the third quarter.
 On December 3, 2017, Ebukam earned his first career start and collected a season-high five solo tackles in a 32–16 win at the Arizona Cardinals in Week 13.
 He finished his rookie season in 2017 with 31 combined tackles (26 solo), two sacks, and a forced fumble in 16 games and two starts.

 The Los Angeles Rams finished the 2017 season first in the NFC West with an 11–5 record and earned a playoff berth.
 On January 6, 2018, Ebukam appeared in his first career playoff game and made one tackle during the Rams' 26–13 loss against the Atlanta Falcons in the Wild Card Round.